DevOps: Finding Your Path to Successful and Continuous Improvement

 This fact, however, does not mean that you cannot move into DevOps without going through Agile first; our view is that it is somehow irrelevant to the final result.

-It’s just that DevOps is an even more radical departure from the old ways of Waterfall, and some exposure or understanding of Agile can help assimilate the ideas behind DevOps.
+It’s just that DevOps is an even more radical departure from the old ways of Waterfall, and some exposure to or understanding of Agile can help assimilate the ideas behind DevOps.

 7. Final Words